 Feeling the need to combat nausea?
 Vitamin B6 and ginger root have both been studied as a first-line solution for pregnancy nausea.
 25 mg of vitamin B6 and 150 mg ginger, two to four times a day may reduce episodes of nausea and vomiting.
 You should talk to your doctor before beginning any new supplement or medication to ensure it’s the right fit for you and your baby.

 If you aren’t taking a prenatal multivitamin already, it is time to start one!
 Early pregnancy has a high demand for nutrients; there is a lot of small-but-mighty construction going on inside your uterus and you’ll want to equip your body the best you can for the intricate growth process happening right now.

-A prenatal vitamin should at least include 400 mg of folic acid (B9) or methylated folate.
+A prenatal vitamin should at least include 600 mcg DFE of folic acid (B9) or methylated folate.
 Your prenatal gets bonus points if it also contains lutein to support baby’s retinal and neural development or methylated b-vitamins that are more readily used by your body.

 Research also shows that adding at least 200 mg of DHA helps optimize pregnancy and fetal outcomes.
 In fact, more may be more when it comes to DHA!
-Doctors found 600 mg of DHA not only benefits a baby’s neurodevelopment, but also improves a mother’s mood during pregnancy.
-This can easily be found in a quality fish oil product.
+Doctors found even higher levels of DHA not only benefits a baby’s neurodevelopment, but also improves a mother’s mood during pregnancy.
+This can easily be found in a quality fish oil product such as Premom's Prenatal DHA.
 Always look for quality, third-party tested fish oils.
 You may even find one with a bonus dose of Vitamin D to support your immune system during your pregnancy.